XF-Interchange/haskell-tutorial/README.md

   Architecture Patterns, Databases, Production Systems

 PART 5 — CAPSTONE PROJECT
-  Build a real-world parser from scratch
-  Full test suite required
+  Build a real-world X12 claims engine from scratch Full test suite required
   Instructor grading rubric included

+FINAL — What's Missing?
+  What library does Haskell need that doesn't exist?
+  Could you build it?
+Would you publish it?
+  The bridge from student to ecosystem contributor

 APPENDIX — Industry Applications
   When to use Haskell.
 When not to.